Frequently Asked Questions

 Can I opt out of receiving the NewsFlash?

 No. We send the NewsFlash! out to every student in the Honors Program once a week during the semester.
 Because it's our primary system for distributing important information about registration, housing, requirements, and other news, students can't opt out.
 It's our only way to be sure that every student has been at least sent this information.
 We know how irritating it is to have an inbox full of mail from different GW entities -- that's why we use our main listserv only for the weekly NewsFlash! except for in very rare instances.
 We do our best to keep them short and entertaining so you can get the news you need at a glance.
-Please read your weekly NewsFlash!; if you miss a deadline or requirement "I didn't know" is never accepted as an excuse.
+Please read your weekly NewsFlash!; if you miss a deadline or requirement "I didn't know" is not accepted as an excuse.

 My Honors courses are not fulfilling the appropraite requirements in DegreeMap.
 What should I do?